What Is a Trust Fund? A Complete Guide for UK Families

 Trusts are ideal for a wide range of people, including:

-- Parents who want to leave assets to young or vulnerable children
+- Parents who want to leave assets to young or vulnerable children—without handing them a lump sum at 18

 - Grandparents wanting to pass on wealth with control and tax efficiency

-- Anyone concerned about future family disputes or financial risks
+- Anyone concerned about future family disputes, divorce, creditors, or financial risks—keeping families wealthy strengthens the country as a whole

 If you relate to any of these, it’s time to start asking not just what is a trust fund, but which type of trust fund is right for me?